Nutritools privacy notice

 The researcher (the Data Controller) is required to register and agree to additional Terms and Conditions before downloading tool information documents or creating questionnaires using the Food Questionnaire Creator.
 Nutritools may use this information to contact the researcher, but only in relation to the Nutritools website.
 Where researchers have downloaded tool documentation or created food questionnaires, their details may be shared with tool owners in order to understand the use of tools and promote collaborative working.

-Where a researcher has created a food questionnaire, their name and email details will be detailed alongside the questionnaire for other registered researchers of Nutritools to see.
+Where a researcher has created a food questionnaire and made it available for other researchers to view or modify (by selecting the appropriate tick boxes in the ‘Access details’ section), then their name and email will be shown with the questionnaire for other registered researchers of Nutritools to see.
 This is done in order to allow researchers to be able to contact each other via email, promoting collaborative working and sharing of data.
 Any contracts/agreements between parties that may be required for collaborative working/sharing of data is not within the scope of Nutritools and must be addressed outside of the system.

 The researcher will have obtained consent (the legal basis of our processing) from the participant to collect their dietary information, how this information will be used will have been detailed in a Participant Information Sheet provided to the participant by the researcher.
 The researcher will also have received approval for their study from the relevant ethics committee of their respective institution or similar.